uf-mil/mil/docs/software/getting_started.md

 1. Ubuntu will take some time to install.
 Once the installation process is complete, you should be able to access the Terminal using the nine dots in the bottom left corner to proceed with the rest of the installation.

+#### Option 6: Use Distrobox on another Linux distribution

+If you're already using another Linux distribution regularly, you can use Distrobox to virtualize Ubuntu on this other distribution.
+This program is similar to Docker or a virtual machine software, but is more lightweight and less computationally heavy.

+1. Install Distrobox.
+The installation method will vary based on your host operating system.

+1. Create a new Distrobox container using `distrobox create --name mil --image ubuntu:focal --home ~/mil-home`.

+1. Enter the container using `distrobox enter --name mil`.
+You can proceed with the MIL installation script from here.

 ## Updating packages